MohammadAmmargk8497/Differential_ViT/README.md

 ```
 ## To DO:
 Due to lack of computational resources we are not able to train the model.
 Pretraining on ImageNet is needed before fine tuning it.
+Use CKA to analyse and compare the internal representations of Diff_ViT and Vanilla ViT.
 ## Citation

 This work is an implementation based on the concepts from the following paper.
 Please consider citing it if you find this repository useful.